-The ever-changing digital market necessitated the introduction of General Data Protection (GDPR) to safeguard privacy and ensure data protection for the EU citizens.
-GDPR brings in a raft of measures that guarantee greater data protection.
-It will also help to inform data subjects of their personal data storage and use by organizations transacting business with the EU or operate within Europe.
+The ever-changing digital market necessitated the introduction of General Data Protection Regulations (GDPR) to safeguard privacy and ensure data protection for EU citizens, but what effect will this have on American companies, particularly American tech companies?
+The GDPR brings in a raft of measures that strive to achieve greater data protection.
+It will also help to inform data subjects about the personal data that is being stored and used by organizations conducting business with the EU, or operating within the EU.
 The new law is set to affect many companies that handle EU citizens’ personal data.
-Notably, the regulation will have a significant impact on how American technological businesses operate.

-Personal information under GDPR defines information that relates to the identifiers of a person and includes names, telephone numbers, addresses, email ad, credit card information, individual IP address, medical information, and photos.
-In this case, firms that do business with the EU or monitor the citizens’ behavior must comply with the requirements unless they are law enforcement agencies or collect data for national security.
-Failure to do that leads to consequences including heavy penalties.
+Personal information under the GDPR definition includes information that can be used to identify a person.
+This includes names, telephone numbers, addresses, email addresses, credit card information, individual IP addresses, medical information, and photos.
+In this case, firms that do business with the EU or monitor the behavior of individuals located in the EU must comply with the requirements unless they fall into a specific category such as law enforcement agencies.
+Failure to do so may lead to consequences including heavy financial penalties.

 The Purpose of GDPR

 The new EU law is designed to serve one main purpose that comes with a lot of responsibilities.
-It seeks to offer protection to the personal data of European Union citizens by providing standardized data protection laws.
-This includes how data is captured, stored, used, shared and deleted once it is not required.
-It will grant the citizens more control, power and rights to their personal information.
-GDPR aims to ensure that companies adopt methods and structures to ensure persons’ data are only used for the consented purpose.
-It should not be accessed by third parties without prior owners’ approval and it should not be stored in geographic locations that lack strong data protection regulations and systems.
+It seeks to offer equal protection to laws and freedoms of natural persons in the EU by protecting personal data and providing standardized data protection laws.
+This includes how data is captured, stored, used, shared, and deleted once it is no longer required.
+It will grant more control, power and rights to those within the EU with regards to their personal information.
+The GDPR aims to ensure that companies adopt methods and structures to ensure persons’ data are only used for the purpose consented to.
+It should not be accessed by third parties without prior approval from the data subject and it should not be stored in geographic locations that lack strong data protection regulations and systems.

-Under the GDPR, consent remains a legal basis to transfer data.
-However, the new regulation restricts its definition.
+Under the GDPR, consent remains a legal basis to transfer and process data.
+However, the new regulation includes a more precise definition.
 While the current law allows the controllers to use implicit and opt-out consent in some situations, the new regulation will need data subjects to provide a statement or give a clear affirmative action to indicate agreement.
-It has to be given freely, specifically, informed and unambiguously.
+It has to be given freely, specifically, and in an informed and unambiguously manner.
+Pre-checked boxes and inaction are no longer valid methods of obtaining consent.
 The requirements for processing sensitive data remain unaltered.
-However, GDPR adds more items to special categories.
+However, the GDPR adds more items to special categories.
 It also introduces restrictions on the minors’ ability to approve data processing without parental authorization.

 Rights under GDPR

-There are certain key rights that users are entitled to under GDPR.
+There are certain key rights that users are entitled to under the GDPR.
 These include the right to be forgotten and the right to data access.
-American tech companies, as well as any other company, must know that data subjects may request to see their information stored by their organizations.
-They will have the right to confirm if their data is being processed, how and where the process is being done.
+American tech companies, as well as any other company, must know that data subjects have the right to request to see what information is stored about them by different organizations.
+They will have the right to confirm if their data is being processed, as well as how and where the process is being done.